SamirMarin/github-actions-by-example/chap2-deployment-workflow/s2-the-services.md

 }

 ```
-For our use case we will only be working the dynamodb local, but we ensure the client is also configure to work with non local dynamodb instances.
+Our client is designed to work with both local and cloud instances of DynamoDB.
+By default, it connects to a local instance if the DYNAMODB_LOCAL_ENDPOINT environment variable is set, or to a cloud instance based on AWS credentials otherwise.

-What we do here is we create a new dynamodb instance that connects to our local dynamodb instance(we will go over how to setup dynamodb local shortly).
-If the DYNAMODB_LOCAL_ENDPOINT environment variable is not set, we will connect to dynamodb via the defaults provided by aws credentials configured on the machine running the service.
+##### Storable Interface and Functions

-Once we have our client we can no add functions that will operate on out dynamodb database.
-In our case we will add a StoreItem and GetItem function.
+Let's define a Storable interface and add StoreItem and GetItem functions to interact with DynamoDB:

 ```golang
 ...